Charm, joy, great tunes and apple crumble - welcome to a show like no other at the Izzy!

 Screening starts at 7.30pm.
 Doors and bar open at 6.45pm.

-Thomas Atlas is a dynamic British singer-songwriter, guitarist, and performer whose musical journey seamlessly blends blues, soul, funk, jazz and Americana to create an authentic and organic sound.
+Thomas Atlas is a dynamic British singer-songwriter, guitarist, and performer whose music blends blues, soul, funk, jazz and Americana to create an authentic and organic sound.

-Known for his electrifying guitar prowess and genre-blending compositions, Thomas consistently delivers energetic and soulful shows backed by talented bands, forging deep connections with audiences.
+Known for his electrifying guitar prowess and genre-blending compositions, Thomas delivers energetic and soulful shows, backed by a talented band, that really connect with audiences.
 He is dedicated to delivering unforgettable performances that resonate long after the final note.

 Seating cabaret style in main auditorium and on church pews in the balcony (steep, winding staircase to balcony).
 Doors and bar open 45 minutes before the show begins.